ascend4/ascend4/tools/gedit/gcov/README.md

 ## Differential coverage analysis

 The plugin also supports highlighting of differential coverage analysis.
+This means that you can run a baseline coverage analysis, then a 'variant' coverage analysis (for example, two different unit tests) and you can find out all of the differences in the lines of code covered between the baseline and the variant: some lines will be covered in neither, some will be covered in the variant and not in the baseline, and some will be covered in both.
+This is very useful in localising the source of hard-to-fix errors.

-(BETA) Providing the Preferences setting for differential coverage is turned on, the plugin will search for a folder called `.lcov` in parent folders (assumed to be the projec root, referred to here as `$PROJROOT`).
+Providing the Preferences setting for differential coverage is turned on in Gedit, this plugin will search for a folder called `.lcov` in parent folders (assumed to be the projec root, referred to here as `$PROJROOT`).
 If found, and if it contains a file called `base.info`, then the plugin will attempt to display differential coverage for the currently open file.
+Otherwise the plugin will do normal coverage analysis as noted above.

 To create the `$PROJROOT/.lcov/base.info` file, build your code, clean out old `.gcda` files, run your baseline test, then run `lcov` to build the `base.info`